Analysts Expect The Lovesac Company (NASDAQ:LOVE) Will Post Quarterly Sales of $175.56 Million

-On average, analysts expect that Lovesac will report full-year sales of $477.57 million for the current financial year, with estimates ranging from $477.11 million to $478.30 million.
-For the next fiscal year, analysts expect that the firm will report sales of $607.84 million, with estimates ranging from $602.53 million to $611.80 million.
-Zacks’ sales calculations are a mean average based on a survey of analysts that that provide coverage for Lovesac.
+According to Zacks, analysts expect that Lovesac will report full-year sales of $477.57 million for the current year, with estimates ranging from $477.11 million to $478.30 million.
+For the next fiscal year, analysts anticipate that the company will post sales of $607.84 million, with estimates ranging from $602.53 million to $611.80 million.
+Zacks’ sales calculations are a mean average based on a survey of research analysts that cover Lovesac.

-Lovesac (NASDAQ:LOVE – Get Rating) last issued its quarterly earnings data on Wednesday, December 8th.
-The company reported $0.17 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.40) by $0.57.
+Lovesac (NASDAQ:LOVE – Get Rating) last announced its quarterly earnings results on Wednesday, December 8th.
+The company reported $0.17 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.57.
 The company had revenue of $116.80 million during the quarter, compared to analysts’ expectations of $112.19 million.
 Lovesac had a return on equity of 30.66% and a net margin of 8.10%.
-The firm’s revenue for the quarter was up 56.4% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.16 earnings per share.
+The business’s quarterly revenue was up 56.4% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.16 earnings per share.

-In other news, insider Albert Jack Krause sold 2,500 shares of the business’s stock in a transaction that occurred on Friday, January 14th.
-The stock was sold at an average price of $55.06, for a total value of $137,650.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, insider Satori Capital, Llc sold 598 shares of the business’s stock in a transaction that occurred on Friday, December 10th.
-The stock was sold at an average price of $85.03, for a total value of $50,847.94.
+In other news, COO Mary Fox sold 4,868 shares of the stock in a transaction on Tuesday, December 14th.
+The stock was sold at an average price of $70.44, for a total value of $342,901.92.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, insider Satori Capital, Llc sold 598 shares of the stock in a transaction on Friday, December 10th.
+The shares were sold at an average price of $85.03, for a total value of $50,847.94.
 The disclosure for this sale can be found here.
-Insiders sold a total of 28,132 shares of company stock worth $1,906,001 over the last three months.
-16.20% of the stock is owned by company insiders.
+In the last ninety days, insiders have sold 28,132 shares of company stock worth $1,906,001.
+Company insiders own 16.20% of the company’s stock.

-Large investors have recently bought and sold shares of the business.
-Dimensional Fund Advisors LP lifted its stake in shares of Lovesac by 34.4% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 63,834 shares of the company’s stock valued at $5,093,000 after purchasing an additional 16,334 shares during the period.
-Vanguard Group Inc. increased its position in shares of Lovesac by 1.2% in the 2nd quarter.
-Vanguard Group Inc. now owns 747,151 shares of the company’s stock valued at $59,616,000 after buying an additional 8,802 shares in the last quarter.
-Geode Capital Management LLC increased its position in shares of Lovesac by 15.7% in the 2nd quarter.
-Geode Capital Management LLC now owns 199,736 shares of the company’s stock valued at $15,936,000 after buying an additional 27,044 shares in the last quarter.
-Stifel Financial Corp bought a new stake in shares of Lovesac in the 2nd quarter valued at $552,000.
-Finally, Northern Trust Corp increased its holdings in Lovesac by 14.1% during the 2nd quarter.
-Northern Trust Corp now owns 128,833 shares of the company’s stock worth $10,280,000 after purchasing an additional 15,881 shares in the last quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Newbridge Financial Services Group Inc. bought a new stake in shares of Lovesac in the 4th quarter valued at $27,000.
+Atticus Wealth Management LLC bought a new position in Lovesac during the 3rd quarter worth about $40,000.
+Focused Wealth Management Inc bought a new position in Lovesac during the 3rd quarter worth about $66,000.
+Allspring Global Investments Holdings LLC bought a new position in Lovesac during the 4th quarter worth about $70,000.
+Finally, Royal Bank of Canada increased its holdings in Lovesac by 63.9% during the 2nd quarter.
+Royal Bank of Canada now owns 1,067 shares of the company’s stock worth $85,000 after purchasing an additional 416 shares in the last quarter.

 About Lovesac (Get Rating)